Elizabeth Bouvia: Outcome

 After the court case, Bouvia decided that she would live.
 However, her statements made it clear that it was because of the pain of starvation and that she actually wished she was dead.

 In 1992, Bouvia's lawyer Richard Scott killed himself.
 In an interview with the Los Angeles Times after his suicide, Bouvia stated that she had gone on morphine after the original court ruling in 1983.
 She stated that side effects of the morphine made starvation unbearable and expressed bitterness that the 1983 ruling had gone against her.
 She stated that she had been strong enough to starve herself to death in 1983 and said that she never would have gone on morphine if she had known she would eventually get a court ruling in her favor.

 In 1998, she appeared on 60 Minutes, saying that she was still in pain and had felt great pressure to continue living; she expressed the hope that she would soon die of natural causes.
 She was still living in 2002.
 In its obituary for USC professor Harlan Hahn, the Los Angeles Times on May 11, 2008, reported that Bouvia was still alive.
 Doctors in 1986 had predicted she could only live for another 15 to 20 years.

 In the 2025 documentary Life After, director Reid Davenport interviewed Elizabeth's sisters, Teresa and Rebecca Castner, who confirmed that Elizabeth died on March 29, 2014.
-The last shot of the documentary depicts them editing this page to add her date of death.
+The last shot of the documentary depicts Davenport editing Bouvia's Wikipedia page to add her date of death.